Onesso/angular-reactive-programming./README.md

 ## Creating reusable components

-i have created a reusable component for advance course.Can make a comparison with the beginnersto see the changes.
+i have created a reusable component for advance course.Can make a comparison with the beginnersto see the changes

+in a creating usable components you can have a presentation component and a smart component. where presentation component can only display (it only has an input for taking in data){courses-card-list}, while smart is responsible for fetch/knowing where the data is comming from{home.component}.